tempoxyz/tempo-foundry/README.md

 `Tempo Foundry` is a custom fork of [Foundry](https://github.com/foundry-rs/foundry) that integrates Tempo's payment-native protocol features directly into the familiar Foundry developer workflow.

-This is a required drop-in replacement for upstream Foundry when developing against Tempo.
+This is a temporary required drop-in replacement for upstream Foundry while Tempo-specific features are being integrated into upstream Foundry, after which this fork will be deprecated.

 Get started [here](https://docs.tempo.xyz/sdk/foundry) to use Tempo's features in Foundry.

 ## Installation

+Note: Tempo Foundry is installed through the standard upstream `foundryup` using the `-n tempo` flag, no separate installer is required.

 Getting started is very easy: